> Academics > Course

 CHST 4306 (3-3-0) Children’s Ministry in the Church

 A study of children, ages 6-12, from a Biblical and present-day perspective and the church’s opportunity to build foundations for faith through effective Bible teaching, ministry to needs, and outreach to the home.
 Considerations will be given to the church learning environment, effective methods of teaching children, leadership enlistment and development, and curriculum for children’s organizations in church.
-Fall.
+Fall, Online.

 CHST 4307 (3-3-0) Youth Ministry in the Church

 A study of the social and spiritual development of youth.
 The course will seek to equip the youth minister with cognitive skills, resources, and techniques for ministry with young people through the church.
 Emphasis will be placed on the planning and administering of a youth ministry in the local church.
-Spring.
+Spring, Online.

 CHST 4308 (3-3-0) Practicum in Camp/Sport Ministry (S-L)

 Internship training program for Camp/Sport Ministry majors supervised by the professor and a staff person of an organization relating to Camp/Sport Ministry.
 This course contains a field-based service-learning component.
 Fall.

 Prerequisite: Camp/Sport Ministry major.
 Junior or senior status.